riidefi/RiiStudio/source/szs/README.md

 Warning: These algorithms are currently implemented in **the C programming language**, and not in Rust.
 While they have been rigorously validated, please use at your own risk.
 A Rust rewrite is planned.

 #### Algorithms
-- Boyer-moore-horspool (1:1 matching source files--relevant for decompilation projects), Brute force, CTGP (1:1 matching), Fast
+- Boyer-moore-horspool (1:1 matching source files--relevant for decompilation projects)
+- SP
+- CTGP (1:1 matching)
+- Worst case
+- Haroohie (credit @Gericom)

 ### Stats
 **Task: Compress N64 Bowser Castle** (Source filesize: 2,574,368)